 Git sees every file in your working copy as one of three things:

-2. untracked - a file which has not been staged or committed; or
+1. tracked - a file which has been previously staged or committed; 2. untracked - a file which has not been staged or committed; or 3. ignored - a file that Git has been explicitly told to ignore.

 Ignored files are usually built artifacts and machine-generated files that can be derived from your repository source or should otherwise not be committed.
 Some common git flow examples are:

-- dependency caches, such as the contents of /node_modules or /packages
+• dependency caches, such as the contents of /node_modules or /packages

-- compiled code, such as .o, .pyc, and .class files
+• compiled code, such as .o, .pyc, and .class files

-- build output directories, such as /bin, /out, or /target
+• build output directories, such as /bin, /out, or /target

-- files generated at runtime, such as .log, .lock, or .tmp
+• files generated at runtime, such as .log, .lock, or .tmp

-- hidden system files, such as .DS_Store or Thumbs.db
+• hidden system files, such as .DS_Store or Thumbs.db

-- personal IDE config files, such as .idea/workspace.xml
+• personal IDE config files, such as .idea/workspace.xml

-Ignored files are tracked in a special file named .gitignore that is checked in at the root of your repository.
-There is no explicit git ignore command: instead, the .gitignore file must be edited and committed by hand when you have new files that you wish to ignore. .gitignore files contain git flow patterns that are matched against file names in your repository to determine whether or not they should be ignored.
+Ignored files are tracked in a special file named .gitignore that is checked in at the root of your git repository.
+There is no explicit git ignore command: instead, the .gitignore file must be edited and committed by hand when you have new files that you wish to ignore. .gitignore files contain github flow patterns that are matched against file names in your repository to determine whether or not they should be ignored.

 .gitignore uses globbing patterns to match against file names.
 You can construct your patterns using various symbols: